 This one-pager becomes my “north star” and guides the rest of the paper writing.

-Your one pager: Set a 30min timer — and don’t stop!
+To start, set a 30min timer — and don’t stop!

 Your one pager answers five key questions —